KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/index.md

 `init()` should try to avoid load large amounts of data if unneeded, because it blocks the main thread.
 The final place that initialization may occur is in the lambda connected to the `prepare()` signal.
 This signal is emitted whenever matches for queries are going to commence.
 Zero, one or more query match requests may then be made after which the `teardown()` signal will be emitted.
 In the connected slots, data that is used during the match session can be initialized.
 These methods are also called in the main thread.

-In our example, we have connected to both signals for example purposes though only the `teardown` slot does anything actually useful in this case.
-By clearing the icons that we have cached, the Runner is not holding on to memory allocations unnecessarily between queries and also avoid having outdated data in the cache.

 ##  The Main Event: Matching Queries